Overview

 Strategic Priority:

-In close collaboration with UBC, create opportunities for the organization and the community to reduce the University Neighbourhoods’ ecological footprint, take action on climate change, protect the natural environment and position the Neighbourhoods as a leader in environmental sustainability.
+In collaboration with UBC, create opportunities for the organization and the community to reduce the University Neighbourhoods’ ecological footprint, take action on climate change, protect the natural environment and position the Neighbourhoods as a leader in environmental sustainability.

 Goals: